South Korea, Japan, US set up three-way security hotline

 Nuclear envoys from the three countries met in Jakarta on Monday for two days of talks to discuss heightened tensions stemming from North Korea’s nuclear programme and closer military cooperation between Pyongyang and Moscow.

-North Korean leader Kim Jong Un made a rare trip to Russia to meet President Vladimir Putin in September, fanning concerns the North could shore up Russia’s military in Ukraine while North Korea obtains missile technology banned under United Nations resolutions.
+North Korean leader Kim Jong Un made a rare trip to Russia to meet President Vladimir Putin in September, fanning concerns that Pyongyang could shore up Russia’s military in Ukraine while North Korea obtains missile technology banned under United Nations resolutions.

-Russia’s Foreign Minister Sergei Lavrov will visit North Korea this week, according to North Korea’s state media KCNA and Russia’s Foreign Ministry.
+Russia’s Foreign Minister Sergei Lavrov will visit North Korea this week, according to the North’s state media KCNA and Russia’s Foreign Ministry.

-On Tuesday, South Korean President Yoon Suk-yeol pledged to boost the defence industry as a key part of national security strategy, addressing the opening of his country’s largest-ever defence exhibition.
+On Tuesday, South Korean President Yoon Suk-yeol pledged to boost the defence industry as a key part of national security strategy.
+He made the promise when opening the country’s largest-ever defence exhibition.

-“Overwhelming” capabilities of the South Korea-US alliance are on display at the event, Mr Yoon said at the biennial Seoul International Aerospace and Defence Exhibition, noting US military hardware, including a rare flyover by a US nuclear-capable B-52 strategic bomber.
+“Overwhelming” capabilities of the South Korea-US alliance are on display at the event, Mr Yoon said at the biennial Seoul International Aerospace and Defence Exhibition, noting the American military hardware, including a rare flyover by a US nuclear-capable B-52 strategic bomber.

-Pyongyang has repeatedly criticised the United States over the deployment of strategic assets in the region, including the recent arrival of a US aircraft carrier, calling it a provocation.
+Pyongyang has repeatedly criticised Washington over the deployment of strategic assets in the region, including the recent arrival of an American aircraft carrier, calling it a provocation.
 REUTERS